 If you are living with hep C and you’re pregnant or planning to fall pregnant then one of the biggest concerns you might have right now you is whether or not your baby will contract hep C. There is a chance that your baby will be born with hep C. This chance is around 4-6 percent.
 This means that out of one hundred babies whose mums have hep C, about five of the babies will have hep C.

 If your baby is born with hep C then there is a one-in-four chance that they will clear the virus naturally.
 That means that 25 percent of babies born with hep C do not develop chronic hep C.

 It is recommended that babies born to women with hep C are tested.
-A PCR test can be done after 4 months of age, or a hep C antibody test after 18 months of age.
+With babies, a PCR test can be done after 8 weeks of age, or a hep C antibody test after 18 months of age.

 Pregnancy and treatment

-Because of limited safety data, pregnancy should be avoided during hepatitis C treatment.
+Because of limited safety data, pregnancy should be avoided during hep C treatment.
 Talk to your doctor about treatment, and pregnancy and contraception.